-How to Find the Evidence Metric Evidence What look for: Anchor (or keystone AC Metric 1B: texts) that are previously published or of Within a sequence or collection of texts, publishable quality and are content-rich. specific anchor texts of grade-level complexity (keystone texts) are selected for · Look to see whether passages include a their quality as being worthy of especially copyright (as that will signal that they careful reading. are previously published). · Make judgments about whether the passages exhibit exceptional craft or provide useful information. · Check whether the passages are worth students' time to read and re-read (e.g., well-crafted, provide useful or important representative sample of lessons.2 information).
+What to look for: Anchor (or keystone) texts that are previously published or of publishable quality and are content-rich.

+- In K-2, look for anchor texts that are read-alouds to review for quality rather than texts students can read on their - Look to see whether passages include copyrights (as that will signal that they are previously published). - Check whether the passages are worth students' time to read and re-read (e.g., well-crafted, provide useful or important information).

-Where to look: Read over the passages in a
+Where to look: Read over the passages in a representative sample of lessons.2